-Lastly, the estimated elasticity of worker mobility with respect to home prices is equal to - local amenity values that make residence more attractive and are correlated with the included regressors.

-0.489, substatially larger than the OLS estimate in Column (1).
+Lastly, the estimated elasticity of worker mobility with respect to home prices is equal to -0.489, substatially larger than the OLS estimate in Column (1).
 As explained earlier, there are two sources of bias to the OLS estimate of β_Q .
 One is the omitted variable bias.
 Because amenity values and home prices are positively correlated, the OLS estimate in Column (1) is biased upward towards zero.
 The other is measurement errors, attenuating the effect of home prices on worker mobility towards zero.
 The 2SLS estimates which correct for these issues show that the conditional probability of migration decreases by 0.489 percent as home prices increase by 1 percent.